mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-03-29-migrating_database.markdown

 Ex: If you create rails application via scaffold, you must make migration to create the database tables as :

 {% highlight ruby %}
-rails generate scaffold cars brand:string year:integer
+rails generate scaffold book title brief:text
-or
-rails g scaffold cars brand year:integer
 {% endhighlight %}

-This will generate a new file in db/migrate/(date-time stamp)_create_cars.rb.
+This will generate a new file in db/migrate/(date-time stamp)_create_books.rb.

-Then after making migration as:
+Then, Apply changes to database using:

 {% highlight ruby %}
 rake db:migrate
 {% endhighlight %}

-Note that you can undo this migration using
+Note that you can undo this migration using:

 {% highlight ruby %}
 rake db:rollback
 {% endhighlight %}

+As shown in this tutorial video :

+<iframe width="100%" height="315" src="https://www.youtube.com/embed/daFA4WPhaT4" frameborder="0" allowfullscreen></iframe>